-The Endowment Funds comprise donations that are permanently maintained in accordance with donor wishes.
-Restricted investment income earned on Endowment Funds is recorded in the relevant Externally Restricted Funds for use as designated by the donors, unless the donor had indicated that part of the income is to be maintained in the Endowment Funds.
-Where no restriction on the investment income has been made, such investment income is recorded in the Unrestricted Fund.
+For spending purposes, a distribution of income earned is made annually to the relevant Externally Restricted Funds, for use as designated by the donors, unless the donor had indicated that part of that income is to be maintained in the Endowment Funds.
+Where no restriction on the investment income has been made, the distribution of income earned is recorded in the Unrestricted Fund.